-- Filter Type Selection: Select the filter type for the next configuration. - > IP/MAC Filter Set Index: Select the Set index for the IP Filter entry.
-This index can match with six IP / MAC Filter Rule Indexes. - Interface: Select the interface for the entry. - ➤ Direction: Select the direction for this IP Filter rule.
-There are three filtering directions: Both, Incoming, Outgoing.
+- Filter Type Selection: Select the filter type for the configuration below. - ➤ IP/MAC Filter Set Index: Select the Set index for the IP Filter entry.
+This index can match with six IP / MAC Filter Rule Indexes. - Interface: Select the interface for the entry.